 Most women get radiation therapy after breast-conserving surgery.
 This is done to destroy cancer cells that may not have been removed during surgery.
 In some cases, chemotherapy, hormone therapy, or both are given after breast-conserving surgery.

 Whether breast-conserving surgery is a good option for you depends on many factors.
-Studies have shown that women who have the same stage of breast cancer and have breast-conserving surgery with radiation have much the same survival rates as those who have mastectomy.
-Many women prefer this type of surgery instead of having their whole breast removed.
+Studies have shown that people who have the same stage of breast cancer and have breast-conserving surgery with radiation have the same survival rates as those who have mastectomy.
+Many people prefer this type of surgery instead of having their whole breast removed.
+You and your surgeon will discuss what option is best for you.
+Not all people are able to have breast-conserving surgery.

-There are 2 main types of breast-conserving surgery: lumpectomy and partial (segmental) mastectomy.
+There are two main types of breast-conserving surgery: lumpectomy and partial (segmental) mastectomy.

 A lumpectomy removes the breast cancer and part of the normal tissue around it.
-Some of the lymph nodes under the arm might be removed to see if the cancer has spread.
-(See section on sentinel lymph node biopsy below.)
+Some of the lymph nodes under the arm might be removed to see if the cancer has spread (sentinel lymph node biopsy, see below), or all of the lymph nodes may be removed (axillary dissection).

 A partial (segmental) mastectomy removes the breast cancer and a larger part of the normal breast tissue around the cancer.
 The surgeon may also remove some of the lymph nodes under the arm.
 (See section on sentinel lymph node biopsy below.)

 Mastectomy is surgery to remove the breast.
-A mastectomy may be needed for a woman who has:
+A mastectomy may be needed for someone who has:

-Cancer in more than 1 part of the breast and it cannot all be removed with a single incision (cut)
+Cancer in more than one part of the breast and it cannot all be removed with a single incision (cut)

 A history of radiation therapy to the affected breast or chest area